 Choose a Unique Command

 First, choose a word to use for the command.
 The word should be something unique that doesn’t normally come up in conversation.
-Something like “cowabunga” or “eureka” will work, or you can choose something else that will be easy for you to remember.
+Something like "cowabunga" or "Eureka" will work, or you can choose something else that will be easy for you to remember.
+To avoid confusion, don't use "come" or your dog's name.

 To teach this command, use some very special treats.
-Some things you can use include leftovers from a roast, lunchmeat, sliced hot dogs, or anything else your dog loves and will come running to get.
+Don't use the same treats you use for training or other purposes; these should be unique treats only given for this specific use.
 Make sure before practicing the emergency recall that you have enough treats on hand to feed your dog for about 20 consecutive seconds.

 Start Off Small